sultan-ullah/Tile-Match/README.md

 ## How to Play

-Click or tap the tiles depending on wether you are on mobile, tablet or browser and try to match all the pictures together
+Click or tap the tiles depending on whether you are on mobile, tablet or browser and try to match all the pictures together

 ## Lessons Learned